 Of course, there are other practical considerations to keep in mind, like how much space the treadmill takes up in your home gym and whether it folds for storage.
 Most mid-price and budget-price home treadmills do fold up like one side of a drawbridge, freeing up a significant amount of floor space when they're not in use.

-But don't shoehorn that machine into a tight corner just yet: When the treadmill is in use, you'll need some extra space to the side and rear of the machine so you can easily get on and off it, and as a safety buffer on the very slim chance of a stumble.
+But don't shoehorn that machine into a tight corner just yet: When the treadmill is in use, you'll need some extra space to the side and rear of the machine, so you can get on and off it and as a safety buffer on the very slim chance of a stumble.

-What's the assembly like?
-Depending on the treadmill and how handy you are, assembling your new machine could be as simple as tightening a few bolts and screws as shown in a diagram — or it could be a horrible experience that you'll gladly pay to get out of.
+Depending on the treadmill and how handy you are, assembling your new machine could be as simple as tightening a few bolts and screws as shown in a diagram — or it could be a horrible experience that you'll gladly pay to get out.
 If you're not a fan of assembly projects or if you don't plan on looking at the directions, save yourself some trouble and pay professionals to assemble the treadmill for you.
 It's worth it.

 Is the treadmill going upstairs?

-If your treadmill is going to be in an upstairs room, have cared for anybody who might be downstairs and buy the quietest treadmill possible.
-Although no treadmill is truly silent, we've found the Bowflex BXT216 to be one of the quietest models at an accessible price.
+Although no treadmill is truly silent, we've found the Bowflex BXT216 (opens in new tab) to be one of the quietest models at an accessible price and perfect if going upstairs.